-Under the Zai License Agreement, the Company recognized revenues of \$2.3 million during the year ended December 31, 2020, which consisted of the achievement of a \$2.0 million development milestone in the second quarter of 2020 and \$0.3 million in reimbursable costs.
+During the year ended December 31, 2020, revenues recognized under the Zai License Agreement included the achievement of a \$2.0 million development milestone in the second quarter of 2020.

-Under the Zai License Agreement, the Company recognized revenue of \$25.0 million during the year ended December 31, 2019, which consisted of the \$20.0 million upfront payment and a \$5.0 million INTRIGUE study-related development milestone payment, which the Company believed to be probable of achievement in the second quarter of 2019 and was achieved in July 2019.
+During the year ended December 31, 2019, revenues recognized under the Zai License Agreement included the \$20.0 million upfront payment and a \$5.0 million INTRIGUE study-related development milestone payment, which the Company believed to be probable of achievement in the second quarter of 2019 and was achieved in July 2019.